omar0ali/spaceinvaders-game-cli/README.md

 - [X] Create a single enemy spaceship.
 Can be produced by hitting the `Space Bar` key.
 This will be changed later.
     - [X] Alien ship can move towards the player.
     - [X] Can place aliens ships in a random X position
+- [ ] Spaceship (Player) health, each alien ship reaching the end will depletes the health.

+- [ ] Alien ship should shoot the player with laser beam as well. *(will implement later)